wolfSSL/wolfssl/SECURITY-REPORT-TEMPLATE.md

 Reports of issues already being addressed in open work are treated as duplicates and do not receive CVE consideration.

 ---

+## 9. Caller API Usage

+**Does triggering the defect require the caller to use wolfSSL APIs outside their documented behavior?** _required_: answer yes or no, then describe the specific API calls, options, and sequences used.

+---

+## 10. Severity Self-Assessment

+**Reporter-proposed severity** _required_: Critical, High, Medium, or Low.

+**CVSS 3.1 vector string** _optional_: e.g., `AV:N/AC:L/PR:N/UI:N/S:U/C:H/I:H/A:H`.

+**Justification** _required_: in two to three sentences, map the severity to the realistic attacker model and impact described above.

+wolfSSL performs its own severity assessment per the published rubric.
+Your assessment is input, not the final classification.

+---

+## 11. Disclosure Coordination

+**Requested embargo period** _required_: state your preferred embargo duration.
+Longer embargoes for ecosystem coordination may be requested.

+**Downstream coordination** _required_: identify any downstream integrators, certification bodies, or other parties whose involvement affects disclosure timing.

+**Public disclosure plans** _required_: describe any planned blog post, conference talk, paper, or other public disclosure, with tentative timing, so we can coordinate the advisory release.

+---

+## 12. Suggested Fix _(optional)_

+If you have a proposed patch, attach it.
+Patches are not required, but they accelerate the fix timeline.

+---